swaptacular/swpt_accounts/protocol.rst

   the accumulated interest.
 Therefore, at the moment of the prepared transfer's commit, it could happen that the committed amount exceeds the remaining amount by a considerable margin.
-In such cases, the commit should be unsuccessful. [#creditor-trick]_ Also, note that when a `PrepareTransfer`_ request is being processed by the server, it can not be predicted what amount will be available on the sender's account at the time of the transfer's commit.
+In such cases, the commit should be unsuccessful.
+Also, note that when a `PrepareTransfer`_ request is being processed by the server, it can not be predicted what amount will be available on the sender's account at the time of the transfer's commit.
 For this reason, when a `PreparedTransfer`_ message is sent, the server should set the value of the ``demurrage_rate`` field correctly, so as to inform the client (the coordinator) about *the worst possible case*.

   Here is an example how this may work, from the viewpoint of a coordinator who is trying to commit a conditional transfer: The